Alma's Way

 Alma's Way is an American animated children's television series from Fred Rogers Productions created and executive produced by former Sesame Street actress Sonia Manzano and animated by Canadian animation studio Pipeline Studios.
 The series premiered on PBS Kids on October 4, 2021.

 The show is set in The Bronx, New York and revolves around Alma Rivera, a 6-year-old Puerto Rican girl, as she ventures out into her Latino neighborhood to demonstrate decision-making and social-awareness skills.
 The title's meaning refers to Alma's ability of thinking things through, to help her solve problems within each episode.

 On August 2, 2022, it was announced the series was renewed for a second season which premiered on September 18, 2023.
 The second season introduced a new female character named Yolette, new voice actors for Eddie and André, and a new live-action, post-episode segment called My Way.
 On February 28, 2025, it was announced the series was renewed for a third season.

 Premise

-The series centers on Alma Rivera, a six-year-old girl residing in the Bronx with her family and friends.
-Each day presents her with various challenges, and she consistently takes the time to stop, listen, observe, reflect, and articulate her thoughts to navigate these everyday issues.
+The series centers on Alma Rivera, a six-year-old Hispanic girl residing in the Bronx with her family and friends.
+Each day presents her with various challenges and problems, and she consistently takes the time to stop, listen, observe, reflect, and articulate her thoughts to navigate these everyday issues.